veracruz-project/veracruz-examples/video-decoding/README.md

-# OpenH264 decoder example
+# H.264 video decoding example

-This example decodes an H264 video and saves the decoded frames to a file.
+This example decodes an H.264 video and saves the decoded frames to a file.

 ## Build
 * Update the submodules: